-I store my yogurt in these glass containers which have snap on sealed lids to keep it air tight.
-I use the size that holds 4 cups to store the yogurt for the family to eat, and then I store ½ cup of starter in the smallest container and write STARTER across the top, so no one touches it.
+I store my yogurt in glass containers that have snap-on sealed lids to keep it airtight.
+Use the size that holds 4 cups to store the yogurt for the family to eat, and then store ½ cup of starter in the smallest container and write starter across the top, so that no one touches it.

 Another great trick that I love is to add 100% fruit preserves or jam to the bottom of a jar and layer the top with yogurt.
 One batch will make about 10 of these fruit on the bottom jars ready to grab and go!
 You can also make the yogurt in these jars!
 Check out this post from Little Blue Plates to see how.

-- You MUST use unsweetened plain soymilk with the only indigents being soybeans and water.
+- You must use unsweetened plain soy milk with the only indigents being soybeans and water.
 If there are any other ingredients in it, it will NOT come out!

 - You don’t need to preheat the milk if you are making it from a new sealed container.
 If you make a smaller batch from milk that you already have open, you will need to heat it to 180 F first to kill any bacteria that may have formed.

 - Open the lid of the Instant Pot and flip it over quickly to capture any condensation at the top of the lid.

 - Drain off any liquid that has formed at the top of your yogurt.

 - Use a large flat spoon to carefully remove the liquid at the top of the yogurt.